 One of the reasons IAM4kids has worked so well is our approach to involving the community.
-My original background is in youth ministry and I was asked over and over to help in schools on a volunteer basis.
-Through that experience, I learned that the best way to help kids gain knowledge of their value and worth is to involve mentors from all walks of life and to not put the responsibility of running the mentoring program on the school.
+I have served on staff at multiple churches as a student pastor, on staff in the school system as a ‘Mentor Coordinator’ and ‘Assistant Director of the AWARE mental health initiative’.
+Through these experiences, I learned that the best way to help kids gain knowledge of their value and worth is to involve mentors from all walks of life and to not put the responsibility of running the mentoring program on the school.

 Teachers, counselors and administrators have enough responsibility to carry for our kids.
 I believe that the “village” has to step up to help.
-That’s where my unique experience in working with the schools, civic groups and faith community comes together.
+That’s where my unique experience in working with the schools, civic groups and faith communities come together.

 I have successfully helped the Lawrence County schools and community maintain their own identities (school, church, community) while working together to do what we each do best – educate and motivate kids.